Adaptive Robust Large Volatility Matrix Estimation Based on High-Frequency Financial Data: Theoretical properties of the ARP estimator

-for any constant $b>0$ and $\alpha=\min_{1\leq i \leq p} \alpha_{i}$, where $C_b$ is some constant depending on $b$, which is the essential condition for investigating large matrix inferences (see Proposition \ref{Proposition-5.1}).
-An interesting finding is that there is a trade-off between the convergence rate $n^{(1-\alpha_{ij})/2\alpha_{ij}}$ and the tail indexes $\alpha_{i}$ and $\alpha_{j}$.
-This raises the question of whether the upper bound in \eqref{eq-4.1} is optimal or not.
+for any constant $b>0$ and $\alpha=\min_{1\leq i \leq p} \alpha_{i}$, where $C_b$ is some constant depending on $b$, which is the essential condition for investigating inferences of large integrated volatility matrix (see Proposition \ref{Proposition1}).
+An interesting finding is that there is a trade-off between the convergence rate $n^{(1-\alpha_{ij})/2\alpha_{ij}}$ and the tail indices $\alpha_{i}$ and $\alpha_{j}$.
+This raises the question of whether the upper bound in \eqref{eq-4.2} is optimal.